 Water, sanitation and hygiene

-By May 23, almost 1,100 tube wells and nearly 4,000 toilets had been flooded in Bangladesh.
-Tube wells are the primary source of drinking water for 90% of the population in rural Bangladesh.
-UNICEF reports that 1.5 million children in the country are at-risk for waterborne diseases, drowning and malnutrition.
+As of late July 2022, the NAWG stated that “According to the Department of Public Health Engineering (DPHE), the floods have damaged 49,885 sanitation facilities and 44,254 water sources.”
+Many of these were tube wells the primary source of drinking water for 90% of the population in rural Bangladesh.
+UNICEF reported that 1.5 million children in the country were at-risk for waterborne diseases, drowning and malnutrition.

 Those people whose homes have been damaged will require food and nutrition, protection, health care and water, sanitation and hygiene (WASH).